Has my work been cited in Policy?

 Overton’s primary focus is policy documents so we do not index every scholarly article which has ever been published.
 The only scholarly articles shown in Overton are ones which have been cited in policy.

-For example; I searched for 99 scholarly articles and 98 of them are in Overton.
-The one which is missing was published this week so will not have made its way into policy yet.
+For example, below, I searched for 99 scholarly articles and 98 of them are in Overton.
+The one which is missing was published this week so it will not have made its way into policy yet.
 If it’s not cited in policy, it’s not in Overton.

 Searching for an Individual Scholarly Article